This time of year, the gorgeous summer produce keeps coming. Tomatoes, eggplants, peppers, onions, zucchini, squash, oh my! Ratatouille time.

 - Bake in the oven at 425 degrees Fahrenheit, for 45 minutes, gently mixing the veggies midway through.

-- Serve immediately, or allow the favors to mingle for a few hours or overnight.
+- Serve immediately, or allow the flavors to mingle for a few hours or overnight.

 Do you love ratatouille too?